ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_045/Transcripts/Prose/gs045-1_ActInf GuestStream 045.1 ~ Ramstead & Albarracin The inner screen model of consciousness_transcript.md

 So for the holographic screen theory.
 So basically, remember, Maxwell really gave a good explanation.
 I kind of thought I had answered your question, but I'm going to give a little bit.
-So the boundary between any two mutually separation systems, a and B, is the holographic screen that encodes the eigenvalues of the interaction that couples A and B.
+So the boundary between any two mutually separation systems, A and B, is the holographic screen that encodes the eigenvalues of the interaction that couples A and B.
 So this is very similar to how a hologram encodes information about 3D objects onto a 2D surface.
 So A hologram stores information about the phase and the amplitude of light reflected from an object, and this allows the reconstruction of a 3D image from a 2D surface.
 And so here, similarly, the holographic screen encodes information about a system's interaction with its environment, which allows for the prediction and control of the system's behavior.